w3f/Grants-Program/applications/Kaladin.md

 - how you intend to use, enhance, promote and support your project in the short term, and
 - the team's long-term plans and intentions in relation to it.

-We intend to push for a money transmitter license in all states and would hope to be able to run internationally and be self sufficient.
  We aim to push for large adoption by exchanges and banks as well as users as we believe that this will create a safer future for crypto.

-## Referral Program (optional) :moneybag:

-You can find more information about the program [here](../README.md#moneybag-referral-program).

-- **Referrer:** Name of the Polkadot Ambassador or GitHub account of the Web3 Foundation grantee
 - **Payment Address:**
 0x06293bA89A49bD5279705250F16b2c72ef4a1600 for ETH or USDT on ERC20

 ## Additional Information :heavy_plus_sign:

-**How did you hear about the Grants Program?** Web3 Foundation Website / Medium / Twitter / Element / Announcement by another team / personal recommendation / etc. medium article

-Here you can also add any additional information that you think is relevant to this application but isn't part of it already, such as:

-- Work you have already done.
-- If there are any other teams who have already contributed (financially) to the project.
-- Previous grants you may have applied for.
+We originally heard about this Grants program from a medium article which refered us to the Web3 Foundation Website.

+We were selected as part of the Bridge Bounty program for the Stellar Development Foundation, and we have been working on this project for approximately 2 years.
+We have completed implementations of our protocol in Solidity, Bitcoin Scripts and Stellar opcodes, and we are looking to expand to other ecosystems.